-You can buу it here, but уоu аrе frее to сhооѕе.
+As of October 4th, 2019, you can buу it here, but уоu аrе frее to сhооѕе.
 So, what’s the verdict?
 I gave this product a 5.00 out of 5.00.
 (I updated this score from 4.5 to 5.00 in late August 2015 as I’ve become a fan and customer of this product as these bars are nutritious, healthy and made with care.)
 I don’t like the fact that they are not made in a GMP-certified facility, but other than that, this is a great product.

 That said, I think these are the best healthiest protein bar product on the market today.
 They have many flavor options, are high in fiber, are low in carbs, provide 20 grams of protein and are actually delicious.

 You don’t have to sacrifice taste for nutrition, which is a rare thing.
 This is a top-notch product.
 The QuestBar is worthy of your consideration.
 I hope this review of the Quest Bars Whey Protein Bar for building muscle has been helpful to you.